toonjoey/toontown-project-bikehorn/README.md

 **A:** *For the most part,* no. Because Spotify dates to around 2008, many textures for content like Field Offices or the Silly Meter are missing, and possibly even lost to time.
 So for these cases, I opted to use AI upscaling using ESRGAN.
 Most (but not all) textures use [HDCube](https://github.com/Venomalia/HDcube).
 While it's designed around GameCube textures (which it looks fantastic on), it worked remarkably well on anything missing from Spotify.
 So in the interest of keeping a consistently clean picture throughout, I decided to use upscaling and manual editing for anything missing.

 For the record, ***I will (mostly, see eye textures and TTR Toon Hall) not be adding upscales to anything that isn't already part of a palette at this time.*** It might come later, but for now, I'm keeping it strictly to anything already palettized that doesn't have an HD equivalent.

+# CREDITS

+* Kel'Block: Original resolution Nurse Shark, converting the Ambulance Chaser to the new UV
+* yippie2020: Fix to the Lawbot HQ scale
+* Footballtoon: Trading card scans
+* robertfwallis and Mr. Cheeze: General nitpicking/bug reporting
+* JoeyZio and the entire Toontown Rewritten team: I will never once forget the moment you used this pack for the backdrops at ToonFest 2023, being told my work was used as reference/a basis for Remastered, and being complimented both on and off stage from both team members and the community at large for the work done.
+Thank you all SO much!
+* You: Using it, even if your computer turned into an explosive device from it!